 Tangible Assets Personal property that has physical substance that can be touched, held and felt.
 Examples include furniture, vehicles, baseball cards, cars, comic books, jewelry, and art.
 TOD (Transfer on Death) A beneficiary form associated with brokerage accounts.
-Traditional Full-Service Funeral or Burial A type of funeral/burial that includes a viewing or visitation and formal funeral service, use of a hearse to transport the body to the funeral site and cemetery, and burial, entombment, or cremation of the remains.
-Depending on the cemetery, a burial vault or liner may be necessary.
-Trust A trust is a legal instrument that holds and manages assets for the benefit of the grantor (you).
+Traditional Full-Service Funeral or Burial , Trust A trust is a legal instrument that holds and manages assets for the benefit of the grantor (you).
 In a trust, the grantor is the person who puts assets into the trust.
 A trustee is the person who manages the assets in the trust and the beneficiary is the person or persons who receive the revenue or benefit from the trust.
 Will A will is a legal document that tells the probate court who you choose to be in charge of your estate, what should happen to your probate property, and if you have minor children, your choice for legal guardian.